frontity-demos/2020-06-jsnation-workshop/README.md

 `
 ```

 We also want to constrain our page width to 800px.
-To do that we will need to extra components, `<HeaderContent>` and `<Main>`.
+To do that we will need to add a couple of extra components, `<HeaderContent>` and `<Main>`.
 Let's add these, and we'll also style some elements within Main.

 ```jsx
 // File: /packages/jsnation-theme/src/theme-files/index.js